Updated: May 2008

 3.3) Maria Malibran premieres Balfe's "The Maid of Artois" London 1836

-His initial success was quickly followed by another opera " 'The Maid of Artois " which he composed to fulfill a promise to his good friend, "Maria Malibran" who performed in the premiere on May 27, 1836 at Drury Lane theatre in London.
+His initial success was quickly followed by another opera " 'The Maid of Artois " which he composed to fulfill his promise to his good friend, "Maria Malibran" who performed in the premiere on May 27, 1836 at Drury Lane theatre in London.
 The presence of Malibran created a great financial success'.
 'Tragically, the renowned Malibran died the following September age 28, in Manchester as a result of an earlier horse-riding accident.
+Balfe was devastated when he heard the new.It also appears that the last complete opera the great prima donna sang was one composed by Balfe, The Maid of Artois.

-Maria Malibran who created the Maid of Artois, in London (1836)
+Maria Malibran who created the Maid of Artois, in London (1836). ©Basil Walsh

-'In 1838 Balfe composed his first Italian opera written for London', "Falstaff" based on the Shakespeare play, "The Merry Wives of Windsor."
-The Italian libretto was written by a London based translator of operas for leading composers, S. Manfredo Maggione.
+'In 1838 Balfe composed his first Italian opera for London', "Falstaff" based on the Shakespeare play, "The Merry Wives of Windsor."
+The Italian libretto was written by an experienced London based translator of operas for leading composers, S. Manfredo Maggioni (1810-1870?)

 Page No. 4 - SECTION D